- The ST segment is the flat, isoelectric section of the ECG between the end of the S wave (the J point) and the beginning of the T wave.

 Coronary Vasospasm (Prinzmetal’s angina)

-Pericarditis causes widespread concave ST segment elevation with PR segment depression in multiple leads — typically I, II, III, aVF, aVL and V2-6.
+Acute Pericarditis causes widespread concave (“saddleback”) ST segment elevation with PR segment depression in multiple leads, typically involving I, II, III, aVF, aVL, and V2-6.
 There is reciprocal ST depression and PR elevation in leads aVR and V1.

-- Concave “saddleback” ST elevation in leads I, II, aVL, V4-6 with depressed PR segments.
+- Concave “saddleback” ST elevation in leads I, II, III, aVF, V5-6 with depressed PR segments.

 - There is reciprocal ST depression and PR elevation in aVR.

-Causes mild ST elevation with tall T-waves mainly in the precordial leads.
+Benign Early Repolarization (BER) causes mild ST elevation with tall T-waves mainly in the precordial leads.
 Is a normal variant commonly seen in young, healthy patients.
 There is often notching of the J-point — the “fish-hook” pattern.
+The ST changes may be more prominent at slower heart rates and disappear in the presence of tachycardia.

 - There is slight concave ST elevation in the precordial and inferior leads with notching of the J-point (the “fish-hook” pattern)